-If a PKCS#12 certificate has already been installed in the UTN server, you must first delete the certificate \Rightarrow \blacksquare 70.
+If a PKCS#12 certificate has already been installed in the UTN server, you must first delete the certificate $\Rightarrow 11$.

 - ✓ The certificate has 'base64' format.

 - 1. Start the utnserver Control Center.

-- 2. Select SECURITY Certificates.
+- Select SECURITY Certificates.

-- Click PKCS#12 certificate.
+- 3. Click PKCS#12 certificate.

 - 4. Specify the PKCS#12 certificate in the Certificate file box.

 - 5. Enter the password.

 - 6. Click Install.

 - → The PKCS#12 certificate will be installed in the UTN server.

-Installing an S/MIME Certificate
+Installing an S/MIME Certificate (myUTN-2500 only)

-If an S/MIME certificate has already been installed in the UTN server, you must first delete the certificate \Rightarrow \blacksquare 70.
+If an S/MIME certificate has already been installed in the UTN server, you must first delete the certificate $\Rightarrow \blacksquare 71$.